 If climate control is required, expect your unit to cost 20%–50% more.

-Larger, industrial warehouse facilities are a better option for higher-volume businesses—especially if you’ll need to employ multiple staff members or store oversized inventory.
-These facilities have a lot more variables, such as amenities, loading bays, fire-proofing systems, and location.
+Larger, industrial warehouse facilities are a better option for higher-volume businesses— especially if you’ll need to employ multiple staff members or store oversized inventory.
+These spaces have a lot more cost variables, such as amenities, loading bays, fire-proofing systems, and location.
 The average base cost for renting a warehouse is 65 cents–87 cents per square foot/month.

 To get an actual storage or warehouse cost in your area, call a few nearby storage centers or small warehouse business parks and compare rates.